samfeng279/samfeng279.github.io/_pages/01_about-me.md

 permalink: about/
 ---

+Welcome!

-A biomedical engineer-in-training originally from British Columbia who loves travelling and new experiences.
+I'm Sam, a biomedical engineer-in-training originally from British Columbia who loves travelling and new experiences.
+I enjoy knitting, hiking, and dancing (I've recently picked up Latin partner dancing, specifically Zouk and salsa).